Set up Wireless Router Network

-- Plug your Router to a power source and wait till until your Router’s LED signals that it is connected to the internet.
-Generally Routers have a green LED indicator that turns solid when connected.
+- Plug your Router into a power source and wait until your Router’s LED signals that it is connected to the internet.
+Generally, Routers have a green LED indicator that turns solid when connected.

 Install Software and Drivers

-- If your Router included a disk to install Drivers, insert disk and continue following the disks instructions to install Drivers and set up your Network.
+- If your Router included a disk to install Drivers, insert the disk and continue following the disk’s instructions to install Drivers and set up your Network.

-- If your Router does not include a disk continue to next steps.
+- If your Router does not include a disk continue to the next steps.

 Configure your Network